 - Our documentation status overview page provides a list of all the areas of MDN that have been configured for status tracking, with information about how many pages therein need different types of work done.
 Click through to a particular topic area to see detailed lists of content that needs work, such as pages that have no tags, or are tagged with indicators that certain types of work need to be done.
 You can even see lists of pages that haven't been updated in a long time and may be out of date, as well as a list of bugs that have been flagged as impacting the documentation in that area.

 - We have a number of writing projects that are in the planning stages, or are large and ongoing, for which we have written planning documents to help us keep track of what we need to get done.

-- MDN Trello board
+- MDN Taiga